Oil falls for third day as virus fears accelerate on U.S. warning

 “Demand concerns are wiping out all of the gains we have made over the last few weeks,” said Bob Yawger, director of energy futures at Mizuho in New York.
 “This is not a situation that is going to suddenly get better.”

-South Korea aims to test more than 200,000 members of a church at the center of a surge in coronavirus cases.
+South Korea aims to test more than 200,000 members of a church at the centre of a surge in coronavirus cases.
 The virus is also spreading in Europe and the Middle East.

 Concern about the demand impact from the virus has pushed Brent down by almost $10 a barrel this year despite the shutdown of most of Libya’s output and a supply pact between the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, a group known as OPEC+.